Skip to content

 TimeoutException thrown in consumer using HTTPClient

-By default, if the consumer throws an OperationCanceledException (including TaskCanceledException), we consider this to be normal user behavior and ignore the exception.
-If you use HTTPClient in the consumer method and configure the request timeout, due to the design issue of HTTP Client, you may need to handle the exception separately and re-throw non OperationCanceledException, refer to #1368.
+By default, if the consumer throws an OperationCanceledException (including TaskCanceledException), it is considered normal user behavior, and the exception is ignored.
+However, if you use HttpClient in the consumer method and configure a request timeout, you may need to handle exceptions separately and re-throw non-OperationCanceledException exceptions due to a design issue in HttpClient.
+Refer to issue #1368 for more details.

 Compensating transaction